kaist-cs101/kaist-cs101.github.io/documents/main.md

 ---

+**CS101 lectures and lab sessions will be held continuously online by the end of the semester.**
+**The midterm exam will be also held online as planned.
+Please check the detail instructions below.**

 #### [Online Lectures]
 - Starting from March 31st, there will be a live, online lecture session each week in English via Zoom.
 Please check the Elice system to join the online lectures.
 - All students must join the first lecture on March 31st via Zoom.
 Starting from the second lecture, students who prefer to take the lectures in Korean can enroll for the KOOC CS101 course that is available at https://kooc.kaist.ac.kr/cs101 instead of joining the Zoom lectures.